FirebirdSQL/jaybird-manual/README.md

 Snapshot build of manual
 ========================

-You can see the latest snapshot build of the manual on http://firebirdsql.github.io/jaybird-manual/jaybird_manual.html
+You can see the latest snapshot build of the manual on https://firebirdsql.github.io/jaybird-manual/jaybird_manual.html

-This is automatically build for each change on master.
+This is automatically built for each change on master.

 Latest release
 ==============

-The latest published version of this manual is [Jaybird 2.1 JDBC driver Java Programmer's Manual](http://www.firebirdsql.org/file/documentation/drivers_documentation/Jaybird_2_1_JDBC_driver_manual.pdf)
+The latest published version of this manual is [Jaybird 2.1 JDBC driver Java Programmer's Manual](https://www.firebirdsql.org/file/documentation/drivers_documentation/Jaybird_2_1_JDBC_driver_manual.pdf)

 This version was created from the old ODT version; its rendering doesn't match the rendering of the current asciidoc version.